helenaholley/OCBE-Textbook/OCBE_I/OCBEI.md

 ion peaks in the mass spectra of other ketones such as 2-hexanone or 3-hexanone.
 Explain.

-# Chapter 5: Structure determination, part II: Nuclear magnetic resonance spectroscopy
+# 5: Structure determination, part II: Nuclear magnetic resonance spectroscopy

 revise: add